gaurav3210/SphinxPortal/README.md

  Admin will have control to add or delete test.

 FOR USER/Contestant:
- A login/signup page from which they will login to portal.
+ A login/signup page from which they will login to portal with proper validation of its email address.

  A dashboard for :  1.
 Viewing their profile and academic details
                     2. Viewing their past performances.
                     3. Viewing details of future and ongoing contests.